deepscenario/OrthoLoC/README.md

 - The dataset will be downloaded to the default cache directory in your system.
 E.g. on ubuntu, it will be downloaded to `~/.cache/ortholoc/`.
 You can change the cache directory by setting the environment variable `ORTHOLOC_CACHE_DIR` to your desired path.
+- Not setting `--dataset_dir` in the scripts will automatically download the dataset (on-demand) to the cache directory.

 ### :file_folder: Structure of the Dataset